Public Art and Memorials UPPS No. 08.03.04

 a. the committee will include appropriate members of the university community as ad hoc members as determined by the president.

-03.04 The PAC meets on an ad hoc basis as public art proposals require review, or to address other public art planning issues.
+03.04 The PAC shall meet as public art proposals require review, or to address other public art planning issues.
 The PAC will base its recommendations upon committee consensus.

-03.05 The PAC does not presume any authority over works of art, photographs, etc. that faculty and staff place on view in their offices.
+03.05 The PAC does not presume any authority over artworks, photographs, etc. that faculty and staff place on view in their offices.

 04. PROCEDURES FOR DECISIONS REGARDING PUBLIC ART AND MEMORIALS

 04.01 The PAC will advise the President’s Cabinet on the acquisition, placement, maintenance, removal, relocation, and rejection of public art and memorials on campus.
 Public art selection must address such issues as: artistic quality, appropriateness, site context, public sensibility, durability, maintainability, safety, and cost.
-The PAC will also work with the TSUS Office of the General Counsel on drafting, finalizing and updating the contractual documents (donation or loan form, etc.) governing these actions.
+The PAC will also work with the TSUS Office of the General Counsel on drafting, finalizing, and updating the contractual documents (purchase, donation, loan form, etc.) governing these actions.

 a.
-The PAC will solicit recommendations from the project architect and campus stakeholders such as students, faculty, staff, and alumni as appropriate.
+The PAC may solicit recommendations for a project from professional art consultants and university stakeholders such as students, faculty, staff, and alumni, as appropriate.
+The committee may also expand the pool of eligible artists through a request for qualifications.

 b.
-The university will give first consideration to Texas artists (artists with a pre-existing and noteworthy connection to the state of Texas).
+When all criteria used for the selection of an artist or artwork is equal, the university will give first consideration to Texas artists (artists with a pre-existing and noteworthy connection to the state of Texas).

 c.
-As appropriate, the university may utilize faculty members in the School of Art and Design to help the committee to develop artistic themes or select specific pieces of artwork.
-Faculty and staff members who will provide their artwork for consideration in a major construction project will be precluded from helping the committee as part of the selection process.
+As appropriate, the university may utilize faculty members in the School of Art and Design to help the committee develop unifying themes or to select specific artists or works of art.
+Faculty and staff members who will provide their artwork for consideration in a major construction project are precluded from participating in the selection process.

 d.
-The PAC will submit its selected art to the President's Cabinet for review and recommendation of approval by the president.
+The PAC will submit its proposed artworks to the President's Cabinet for review and recommendation of approval by the president.